SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: The SLAM Render Dataset

-This enables our dataset to be used with classical SLAM approaches as well as newer Gaussian Splatting- and NeRF-based paradigms, which are particularly sensitive to lighting conditions and may require proper training to perform effectively.
+This enables our dataset to be used with classical SLAM approaches as well as newer Gaussian splatting- and NeRF-based paradigms, which are particularly sensitive to lighting conditions and may require proper training to perform effectively.
 Therefore, this dataset feature ensures that SLAM algorithms are tested and trained in environments that reflect real-world variability, ultimately evaluating their performance and reliability in practical applications.
-Although the KUKA LBR iisy 3 R760 manipulator has a repeatability parameter\footnote{The repeatability parameter gives a measure of the manipulator's ability to return to a previously reached position.
-The smaller the value, the higher the repeatability.} of $\pm\,0.1$\,mm, we release the joint configurations and flange poses for all the sequences belonging to train and test trajectories.
+Although the KUKA LBR iisy 3 R760 manipulator has a repeatability parameter\footnote{The repeatability parameter measures the manipulator's error when returning to a previously reached position.} of $\pm\,0.1$\,mm, we release the joint configurations and flange poses for all the sequences belonging to train and test trajectories.
 As a result, the camera pose estimation conducted by any SLAM algorithm on this dataset remains unaffected by potential variations in joint configurations.
-Furthermore, with smooth robot motions, the camera performs loop closures in both train and test trajectories (see \refFig{fig:trajectories}). {The sequences include scenes with both opaque and transparent objects, reflective and non-reflective materials, as well as varying occlusions resulting from the rearrangement of objects.} The dataset features the following five distinct scenes (see \refFig{fig:objects_and_setups}):
+Furthermore, with smooth robot motions, the camera performs loop closures in both train and test trajectories (see \refFig{fig:trajectories}). {Train trajectories were designed to ensure full object visibility, while test trajectories intentionally include partial occlusions and viewpoint extrapolation to evaluate generalization.} The sequences include scenes with both opaque and transparent objects, reflective and non-reflective materials, as well as varying occlusions resulting from the rearrangement of objects.
+The dataset features the following five distinct scenes (see \refFig{fig:objects_and_setups}):

 \begin{itemize} \item \textit{setup-1} and \textit{setup-2}: supermarket goods, including transparent objects; \item \textit{setup-3}: supermarket goods with only opaque objects; \item \textit{setup-4}: industrial objects; \item \textit{setup-5}: industrial objects in a cluttered arrangement. \end{itemize}